tallcoleman/new-parking-map/README.md

-# New Toronto Bicycle Parking Map
+# New Toronto Bicycle Parking Map Data

 This script downloads, filters, and transforms data from two major sources: City of Toronto Open Data and OpenStreetMap.